How to Value Used Chemical Equipment

 Your equipment’s resale value depends on various factors, many of which are beyond your control as a seller.
 However, understanding how each of these variables affects the asking price of your used equipment can inform your strategy and help you figure out how to get the best return on your investment.

-6 Factors That Affect the Value of Used Equipment
+6 Factors That Determine Equipment Value

-1. Age
+1. Condition

 3. Market Value